-VETS GRANT private scholarship program was launched by ALTIUS in 2020 with the aim of supporting veterinarians who wish to become specialists by pursuing a residency within the EBVS (European Board of Veterinary Specialization) or the American Board of Veterinary Specialties (ABVS).
+VETS GRANTS private scholarship program was launched by ALTIUS in 2020 with the aim of supporting veterinarians who wish to become specialists by pursuing a residency within the EBVS (European Board of Veterinary Specialization) or the American Board of Veterinary Specialties (ABVS).
 They can choose any of the 27 areas of interest.

 A maximum of 5 scholarships will be available through VETS Grants program, based on a competitive application process.
-The maximum value of the scholarships awarded is 25,000 euros for the year 2025.
+The maximum value of the scholarships awarded is 25,000 euros for the year 2026.

 Veterinarians who cumulatively meet the following conditions are eligible to apply for the VETS Grants scholarship competition:

-• They have Romanian citizenship and permanent residence in Romania
+They have Romanian citizenship and permanent residence in Romania

-• Have worked in the past 2 years in veterinary practice or veterinary academia
+Have worked in the past 2 years in veterinary practice or veterinary academia

-• They are graduates of long-term university studies with a bachelor's degree
+They are graduates of long-term university studies with a bachelor's degree

-• Have been accepted by an institution accredited to run residency programs and have its written consent to carry out the residency in one of the fields recognized by EBVS or ABVS
+Have been accepted by an institution accredited to run residency programs and have its written consent to carry out the residency in one of the fields recognized by EBVS or ABVS

-• Have been accepted by the European Board of Veterinary Specialisation (EBVS) or the American Board of Veterinary Specialties (ABVS)
+Have been accepted by the European Board of Veterinary Specialisation (EBVS) or the American Board of Veterinary Specialties (ABVS)

-Registration for the competition will take place between February 1, 2025 - April 27, 2025.
+Registration for the competition will take place between February 1, 2026 - April 26, 2026.

-In order to register for the program, interested veterinarians who meet the eligibility conditions must submit the registration file by April 27, 2025.
+In order to register for the program, interested veterinarians who meet the eligibility conditions must submit the registration file by April 26, 2026.
 The file can be submitted either in person at the ALTIUS headquarters (One Tower, Calea Floreasca 165, Bucharest 014459), or by courier, or by e-mail to marketing@altius.ro .

 Curriculum vitae containing the scholarship applicant's contact details, significant activities and results (competitions, olympiads, participation in internships or practical training, national or international competitions, experience exchanges, volunteer activities, scholarships won);